-Moreover, you should always consider the professional situation and motivations of each profile.
-Take into account your candidate’ needs, preferences and aspirations, so you can consequently offer an attractive proposal that suits both the candidate and the company interests, creating value for both parties.
+You should always consider the professional situation and motivations of each profile.
+Take into account your ideal candidate’ needs, preferences and aspirations, so you can consequently offer an attractive proposal that suits both the candidate and the company interests, creating value for both parties.

-Want to read more fresh content about the role of an SDR?
+Want to read more fresh content about the role of an SDR and sales teams?
 Check out more articles.